Ohio State University Scholarships

 Does OSU participate in MSEP?

-Ohio participates in MSEP, but Ohio State’s Columbus campus does not currently offer that discount.
+Ohio participates in MSEP, but the Columbus campus does not currently offer that discount.

 How can out-of-state students lower their cost?

-High-achieving students can earn substantial merit scholarships, including the National Buckeye Scholarship, which helps offset nonresident costs.
+High-achieving students can earn substantial merit aid, including the National Buckeye Scholarship (up to $54,000 over 4 years) and other competitive awards.

 ✅ Automatic Merit Scholarships